ryanhaygarth/throttled/README.md

 ## Systemd Service

-To ensure that the thermal throttling process starts automatically on boot, a systemd service file has been included in this repository.
-The service file is named `throttled.service`.
+To ensure that the thermal throttling process starts automatically on boot, a systemd service file has been included.

 To enable the automatic startup of the thermal throttling process, follow these steps: